Ray-Luo/PoSTagger/README.md

 ## Advantages
 * Easy to extend: word-level and char-level learning based on RNN is provided.
 CNN version can be added by inheriting WordModel and CharModel.
 * Fully configurable: all the parameters are defined in a config file.
-User can use different pretrained word and char embeddings.
+User can also use different pretrained word and char embeddings.
 * GPU support: Custom dataloader is defined for fast GPU computation.
 * State-of-the-art performance: the model achieved/surpassed the state-of-art performance on several dataset, such as CoNLL2000 and GENIA dataset.